So you want to be a “Ham”?

 Dan Rund – KE0KPO, does great work in keeping the N Idaho repeater maps updated.
 He also has made help files for programming Baofeng ht radios.
 So, if you are a new ham, with a Baofeng radio, and are having problems programming it go to the repeaters page for help.
 All of his files are included there as they are mostly related to repeaters.

-Feel free to email any questions you may have to BCARC Club or its officers.
+Feel free to email any questions you may have to BCARC Club.
 Also feel free to drop by our club meetings.